The art of making the perfect Kuih Kapit (love letters)

-- To prepare batter, combine all the ingredients in a large mixing bowl.
-Stir with a wire whisk to mix well until sugar has dissolved.
-Strain the batter.
-Allow the batter to stand for an hour before making the love letters.
-Store the unused batter in the refigerator or a cool place to avoid the coconut milk from fermenting.
+- To prepare the batter, combine all the ingredients in a large mixing bowl.
+Stir them with a wire whisk to mix well until the sugar has dissolved.
+Strain the batter and allow it to stand for an hour before making the love letters.
+If a large batch is being made, store a portion of the batter in the refrigerator or a cool place to prevent the coconut milk from fermenting.
 A thin coating batter is desirable.
-Thin down with water if batter is too thick.
+Thin down with water if the batter is too thick.

-- Heat up love-letter mould over the charcoal grill.
-Keep the fire moderate and consistent in order for the colour of the love letters to be even.
+- Heat up a love letter mould over the charcoal grill.
+Keep the fire moderate and consistent in order that the colour of the love letter is even.

-- Lightly grease inside (both sides) of the mould with cooking oil before pouring the batter.
+- Lightly grease the inside (both sides) of the mould with cooking oil before pouring the batter for the first time.

-- When sufficiently hot, pour a ladleful of batter onto the mould.
-Close the mould tightly and bake over charcoal fire for about half a minute on each side.
-Trim the run-offs from the batter with a butter knive before removing the love letter.
+- When sufficiently hot, pour a ladleful of the batter onto the mould.
+Close the mould tightly and bake over the charcoal fire for about half a minute on each side.
+Trim the run-offs from the batter with a butter knife before opening the mould to check the colour.

-- When golden in colour, remove and immediately fold into a triangle.
+- When a love letter is golden in colour, remove it and immediately fold it into a triangle.
 You can also choose to roll up the love letters if desired.

-- Press lightly with a tin cover to level the surface.
-Cool and store in an air-tight container or tin.
+- Cool the love letters and store them in an air-tight container or tin.